OPENAIRINTERFACE/openairinterface5g/doc/FEATURE_SET.md

    - Support for 1 TX antenna
    - Support for 1 layer
 *  NR-PUCCH
-   - Format 0 (2 bits, mainly for ACK/NACK)
+   - Format 0 (2 bits for ACK/NACK and SR)
    - Format 2 (up to 64 bits, mainly for CSI feedback)
+   - Format 1, 3 and 4 present but old code never dested (need restructuring before verification)
 *  NR-PRACH
    - Formats 0,1,2,3, A1-A3, B1-B3
+*  NR-SRS
+   - Old code never dested (need restructuring before verification)
+*  SS-RSRP
+   - RSRP measured on synchronization SSB (ok only for single SSB)
 *  Highly efficient 3GPP compliant LDPC encoder and decoder (BG1 and BG2 are supported)
 *  Highly efficient 3GPP compliant polar encoder and decoder
 *  Encoder and decoder for short block